-If you want to appeal the denial of your application you have to send a written request for an appeal hearing (often called a grievance hearing).
+If you want to appeal the denial of your application, you have to send a written request for an appeal hearing (often called a grievance hearing).
+You should do this right away.
 The denial letter will tell you how much time you have to ask for a hearing.
+Once that time has passed you will lose your right to appeal.
 The letter should also come with a form you can fill out to ask for a hearing.
 If you did not get a form, you can either request a form from your eligibility worker or simply write a letter stating that you contest the denial and would like to have a hearing.

-- M Common reasons for denial from MPHA include - currently or previously being trespassed from any MPHA property for the last 3 years - head of household can't get utilities in her/his name - having an active bench warrant - recent criminal history - poor rental history - providing incorrect information on your application
+M Common reasons for denial from MPHA include

+- currently or previously being trespassed from any MPHA property for the last 3 years - head of household can't get utilities in her/his name - having an active bench warrant - recent criminal history - poor rental history - providing incorrect information on your application the application process does not mean you are automatically denied.
+The PHA must look at the "mitigating circumstances" for each applicant.
+"Mitigating circumstances" are reasons or new information about you or the situation that make the negative information less bad.